bhoov/distributed_DAM/README.md

 ## Experiment Descriptions

 We follow a "shallow" directory structure that obviates the need for submodules and editable pip installations.
 Run all commands from the root directory.
+Unless otherwise mentioned, experiments default to running on GPU0.

 ### (Fig 1) "Pure INFerence on Tiny Imagenet" [PINF]